Symmetry Breaking and Link Homologies II: Introduction

 Thinking of the co-domain $\SU(r)$ as the space of principal $\SU(r)$-connections on the circle, we see that the map $\rho_I$ is the map that simply composes the holonomies of all the broken symmetries along the circle.
 It follows that $\rho_I$ is compatible under inclusions of subsets $J \subseteq I$.
-We show in section \ref{Twisting} that this compatibility allows us to use equivariant local system on $\SU(r)$ to define twists $\theta$ of any suitable family $\E_{\SU(r)}$ of equivariant cohomology theories.
-We also study the action of cohomology operations on these twisted theories.
+We show in section \ref{LiftsSBS} that this compatibility allows us to use the derived equivariant local system with values in $\SU(r)$ to define twists $\theta$ of any suitable family $\E_{\SU(r)}$ of equivariant cohomology theories.
+We also study the action of symmetries and cohomology operations on these twisted theories.

-In section \ref{Twisting}, we also describe a twist of Borel equivariant cohomology, by first extending it to a multiplicative equivariant theory $\Hh$, so that $\Hh_{\SU(r)}$ is obtained from Borel equivariant singular cohomology $\Ho_{\SU(r)}$ by adjoining formal variables $b_i$ in cohomological degree $-2i$.

-Let $\wp(x) = \sum_{i \geq 1} b_i x^i$ be the formal power series with the coefficients being the variables $b_i$ with $x$ having cohomological degree $2$ (so that the homogeneous degree of $\wp(x)$ is zero).
-We may use the above framework to describe a twist $\theta$ of $\Hh$ of Borel equivariant singular cohomology denoted by $\sideset{^{\theta}}{^\ast}\Hh$.
-As before, this twist $\theta$ gives rise to a family of link homology theories defined as the $E_q$-terms of the corresponding spectral sequence in twisted Borel equivariant singular cohomology for any $q \geq 2$.
-For any $q \geq 2$, the value of these theories on the unknot $L$ is given by
+In sections \ref{LiftsSBS} and \ref{HT}, we also describe a twist of Borel equivariant cohomology, by first extending it to a multiplicative equivariant theory $\Hh$, so that $\Hh_{\SU(r)}$ is obtained from Borel equivariant singular cohomology $\Ho_{\SU(r)}$ by adjoining formal variables $b_i$ in cohomological degree $-2i$.
+Let $\wp(x) = \sum_{i \geq 1} b_i x^i$ be the formal power series with the coefficients being the variables $b_i$ with $x$ having cohomological degree $2$.
+We may use the above framework to describe a twist $\theta_\wp$ of $\Hh$ denoted by $\sideset{^{\theta}}{^\ast}\Hh$.
+In section \ref{RSS} we use a filtration of $\sideset{^{\theta}}{^\ast}\Hh$ by powers of the ideal of indecomposables in $b_1, b_2, \ldots$, so that the total filtration of $\sideset{^{\theta}}{^\ast}\Hh_{\SU(r)}(\sBC(L))$ gives rise to a family of link homology theories defined as the $E_q$-terms of the corresponding spectral sequence for any $q \geq 2$.
+Furthermore the first differential $d_1$ is a sum of two differentials, the first being induced by the inclusion of subsets $J$ as before, and the second induced by the filtration of $\sideset{^{\theta}}{^\ast}\Hh$ by powers of the ideal of indecomposables in $b_1, b_2, \ldots$.
+For any $q \geq 2$, the value of these theories on unknot $L$ is